-The Santa Fe Institute
+The Santa Fe Institute at DSPT

 After he relocated his Institute in Berkeley, and shortly after his death, the resources were taken over by Fr.
 Michael Carey and Fr.
 Michael Morris, Dominicans from the same Western Dominican Province.
-Under their leadership the Institute became less a liturgical institute and more a research library for scholars interested in Religion and the Arts.
+Under their leadership the Institute became less a liturgical "laboratory" and more a research center for scholars interested in Religion and the Arts.
 Together they amassed a vast collection of religious art and a library containing over 12,000 volumes dedicated to that discipline.
 Fr.
 Michael Carey soon left for teaching positions in Denver and St. Louis, leaving Fr.
 Michael Morris as Director of the Institute.

 Over the years, Fr.
 Michael Morris started to collect biblical movie posters worldwide as an adjunct to his interest in religious film.
 In ten years time he acquired one of the largest collections of that genre, buying and restoring and framing the collection so that it could tour the United States.
 It debuted at the Dominican School of Philosophy and Theology and the Graduate Theological Union in Berkeley accompanied by a film festival, and then traveled to the Museum Of Contemporary Religious Art (MOCRA) in St. Louis, the University of San Francisco (Thacher Gallery), and finally The Museum of Biblical Art (MOBIA) in Manhattan.
 A catalog essay of the show was published by MOBIA under the title REEL RELIGION: A CENTURY OF THE BIBLE IN FILM.